 An award-winning journalist breaks down the types of query letters at a freelance writer’s disposal and when to use each to land assignments.

 You’ll still be proposing ideas and asking for work, of course, but the query letter itself changes with time and your level of experience.
-It graduates from being a formal well thought-out proposal to an informal what-do-you-think discussion.

 1. The short query letter